 It’s picking at my skin because I need to flatten the imperfection.
 It’s also when I’m not even paying attention while getting more stressed or anxious, it’s something to “fiddle” with.
 So then it’s also using things to clean it or cover it up.

 It’s getting self-conscious after the summer because of mosquito bites- when people keep pointing it out when they see it and tell me to stop scratching.
-Because there are way more things to pick at it since these bugs love me.
+Because there are way more things to pick at it since these bugs love me and due to my allergies.

-It’s picking at bug bites and scratches and former pump sites/CGM sites.
+It’s picking at bug bites and and acne scratches and former pump sites/CGM sites.
 It’s picking until I’m satisfied that it’s “smooth.”
 It’s picking more when I’m incredibly stressed.

 It’s working on ways to not pick at my skin or letting myself get lost in things that help.
 It’s talking with my doctor to figure out ways to channel it through something else or a way to let it out that isn’t visible on my skin.
 It’s working at being truthful about the picking which is why I’m sharing this photo.